UNIX TLS security procedures

 On a Windows machine, use IIS Manager to create a server certificate.

-The most important configuration to configure is the “Common Name” field.
-By using wildcard *smausa.com in this field, we can make use of this one certificate file for all the servers that end with domain name “smausa.com”.
-In other words, there is no need to generate a unique certificate for each server.
+The most important field to configure is the "Common Name" field.
+By using wildcard *smausa.com in this field, you can use this one certificate file for all servers whose domain name ends with "smausa.com", removing the need to generate a unique certificate for each server.

 bin/lsam5000 create_cert 3650